fionayr/git-hub-ws/README.md

 ```
 jekyll --version
 ```

+- If you don't have Jekyll installed, see [this guide to install Ruby and Jekyll](https://collectionbuilder.github.io/cb-docs/docs/software/ruby/)

 - Download [this Gemfile](https://github.com/digbmc/git-hub-ws/blob/gh-pages/Gemfile) and add it to the root folder of your repository

 - Install the necessary dependencies for this site by running: